 When set, a spherical potential is applied to restrain the defined atom within the sphere during MC moves.
 This enables geometrically restraining a particular pharmacophore feature.
 Note, when using this feature, supply the full molecule with explicit hydrogens already added.
-Also, random pocket pose and placement using RANDOM\INIT\ORIENT true is incompatible.
+Rrandom pocket pose and placement using RANDOM\INIT\ORIENT true is incompatible with this option.